Emily J. Miller: Role in Jack Abramoff lobbying scandal

 Miller received heavy news coverage in 2006 in connection to the Jack Abramoff Indian lobbying scandal after cooperating with FBI prosecutors who asked her about illegal activities committed by her ex-fiancé Michael Scanlon.
 Scanlon in turn went on to assist with the investigation of Jack Abramoff, who was his former business partner.
-Miller was originally blamed as the first whistleblower in the scandal, although it later became clear that it was Tom Rodgers who exposed the fraud.
+Miller was originally thought to be the first whistleblower in the scandal, although it later became clear that it was Tom Rodgers who exposed the fraud.

-Miller and some others have criticized the media for portraying her as a jilted ex-fiancé who decided to expose Scanlon as revenge when he called off their engagement.
+Miller and some others have criticized the media for portraying her as a jilted ex-fiancée who decided to expose Scanlon as revenge when he called off their engagement.
 In a 2009 interview with Howard Kurtz, Miller said that this portrayal was inaccurate, and described her difficulty escaping it.
 She also discussed contacting director George Hickenlooper and actor Kevin Spacey to try to be removed from the film Casino Jack, a 2010 comedy based on the Abramoff scandal in which she is portrayed by Rachelle Lefevre.
-She criticized the film for inaccurately portraying her as "a bitch,... materialistic,... bad in bed,... [and] abetting a federal crime".
+She criticized the film for portraying her as "a bitch,... materialistic,... bad in bed,... [and] abetting a federal crime".